Clon1998/mobileraker_companion/README.md

 [general]
 language: en
 # one of the supported languages defined in i18n.py#languages (de,en,...)
+# !!!
+For users from the UK: entering 'uk' will resolve to Ukrainian language, not English.
+Use 'en' for English!
 # Default: en
 timezone: Europe/Berlin
 # correct timezone e.g. Europe/Berlin for Berlin time or US/Central.